PrincetonUniversity/multi_gpu_training/02_multi_gpu/README.md

 In the script above, `MASTER_PORT`, `MASTER_ADDR` and `WORLD_SIZE` are set.
 The three are later used to create the DDP process group.
 The total number of GPUs allocated to the job must be equal to `WORLD_SIZE`.

-For a job array, all jobs of the array have the same value of SLURM_JOBID.
-Because of this, one will need to modify `MASTER_PORT` as follows:
+For a job array, all jobs of the array have the same value of `SLURM_JOBID`.
+Because of this, it is wise to modify `MASTER_PORT`.
+Here is one possibility:

 ```
 export MASTER_PORT=$((10000 + $(echo -n $SLURM_JOBID | tail -c 4) + $SLURM_ARRAY_TASK_ID))